antronerds/r2-training-courses/docs/Molecular_Oncology_CRC.md

 * Analyse the cohort to see how the hypermutations are divided  for each sub-type.
   (relate two tracks)
-* Go to **Relate 2 tracks**  in te main menu and select the hypermutation status and the CMS profiles.
+* Go to **Relate 2 tracks**  in the main menu and select the hypermutation status and the CMS profiles (You may have to scroll in the pull-down selection window).

-Q: what do observe and was this expected when keeping the CGH profiles in mind
+Q: What do observe and was this expected when keeping the CGH profiles in mind
 A: As expected and for CMS1 specific much less pronounced genomic aberrations are obeserved.